JNishihata/JIN-App/README.md

 # About this app
-This is developed for parsonal use. so, I exprein any about app.
+This is developed for parsonal use. so, I don't exprein about app.